shuLhan/compute-archlinux-image-builder/README.md

 ## Support

-Google Inc. does not provide any support, guarantees, or warranty for this project or the images provided.
+Google LLC does not provide any support, guarantees, or warranty for this project or the images provided.